 As more people are taking acid, we thought it made sense to speak to an expert for a refresher course on the drug.
-Because people take drugs regardless of what you tell them, so it makes sense that they have the knowledge to take those drugs responsibly – to ensure they're not double-dosing their first ever time and freaking out and subjecting themselves to horrendous flashbacks for the rest of their lives.
+Because people take drugs regardless of what you tell them, so it makes sense that they have the knowledge to take those drugs responsibly—to ensure they're not double-dosing their first time, freaking out and subjecting themselves to horrendous flashbacks for the rest of their lives.

 That expert is Andy Roberts, author of Albion Dreaming: A Popular History of LSD in Britain.